River Avon, Warwickshire: Course

 The source of the Avon is from a spring near the village of Naseby in Northamptonshire.
 For the first few miles of its length from the village of Welford it forms the border between Northamptonshire and Leicestershire, on this section, it has been dammed to create Stanford Reservoir.
 Upon reaching Dow Bridge on Watling Street it enters Warwickshire.
 It then flows in a generally west-southwesterly direction, passing through the towns and villages of Rugby, Wolston, (bordering Leamington Spa), Warwick, Stratford-upon-Avon, Welford-on-Avon, Bidford-on-Avon, Evesham and Pershore, before it joins the River Severn at Tewkesbury.

 The river has a total length of 85 mi and a catchment size of 1032 sqmi.
 The Avon's tributaries include the Rivers Swift, Leam, Stour, Sowe, Dene, Arrow, Isbourne and Swilgate as well as many minor streams and brooks.

 A long distance footpath has been created which follows the river from its source to the River Severn at Tewkesbury.
 The route is marketed as Shakespeare's Avon Way, and is 88 mi long.
 It uses existing footpaths and tracks to stay as close to the river as is reasonably possible.

 Prehistory

-Before the last Ice Age about 50,000 years ago, the Warwickshire Avon was a small river which drained northwards to the River Trent.
+Before the last glacial period about 50,000 years ago, the Warwickshire Avon was a small river which drained northwards to the River Trent.
 During the Wolstonian glacial period, ice advanced into the Midlands from the north, east and west blocking the flow of the Avon to its former confluence with the Trent.
 The waters were thus trapped: on the north, east and west by the glacier, and by the Cotswolds to the south, resulting in the formation of a large glacial lake, which has been called Lake Harrison.
 At its maximum, it is considered that this glacial lake covered the whole of Warwickshire and was over 200 ft deep.
 After about 10,000 years, when the glacier finally retreated, the water was able to cut through the previous watershed and to escape to the southwest, so forming the present day route of the river.